 The vast majority of U.S. health insurance programs do not include medical evacuation and repatriation coverage, which is an additional concern for global study students.
 Medical evacuation insurance is coverage that pays for the additional costs associated with moving patients from one city to another, or one country to another for medical treatment.
 Repatriation insurance pays the cost of returning someone’s remains to the U.S. if they die overseas.
 While discussions of this kind are not easy, they are clearly important.
 Gettysburg College has a medical evacuation/repatriation insurance policy that covers the costs of medical evacuation and repatriation in the event of such an emergency.
 It is required for students to have medical evacuation and repatriation coverage while abroad whether it is through Gettysburg College, your global study program or your own policy.
 Information about the Gettysburg global study insurance is sent to each student, and the cost of the insurance is automatically billed directly to each student’s account.
-The cost is currently $216 per semester.
+The cost is currently $233 per semester (for the 2018-2019 Academic Year).
 You can waive Gettysburg’s coverage if you have equivalent coverage through your program or on your own by completing the Medical Evacuation and Repatriation Waiver found on the student's CGE Dashboard.
-If you currently have Gettysburg College student health insurance, this portion is covered under this policy and you will not be charged the additional $216 per semester while abroad.
+If you currently have Gettysburg College student health insurance, this portion is covered under this policy and you will not be charged the additional $233 per semester (for the 2018-19 Academic Year) while abroad.
 Please contact Lynn Garskof at 717-337 6069 if you have any questions about this insurance.

 If you take regular prescription medication, make sure to schedule time to speak with your doctor well in advance of your departure for your global study program.
 You should continue to take your regular medication as prescribed by your doctor.
 Studying globally can add additional mental and physical stress and it is important to continue doing the things that keep you healthy.